Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Results

 \paragraph{Our approach performs the best against all baselines in validation perplexity, even exceeding models of bigger scale.} Across both parameter and computation matched settings, we find that our model scores the lowest perplexity across all evaluations. \Cref{fig:ppl-time} highlights the scalability of our approach: surprisingly, our approach at a 319M parameter scale has lower perplexity on {\owt} than the baseline approach at the 772M scale.

-\paragraph{Across most zero-shot evaluations, our approach outperforms baselines.} For all LAMBADA and HellaSwag evaluations, we find that our approach outperforms both the parameter-matched baselines as well as the computation-matched baselines.
-However, we note that for BLiMP (syntax understanding) our model only outperforms the parameter-matched, but not computation-matched baselines---indicating that pruned dynamic parallel computation may not be as helpful for syntax matches.
-Finally, our model performs similarly to the baseline for embodied reasoning.
-We attribute this degraded performance to the fact that a short (2.5BT) training may not capture enough information for the embodied NLI to be effectively measured.
+\paragraph{Our approach's performance dominates at scale.} Our approach's performance dominates all baselines, and this effect becomes more prominent as model size scales.
+Across all scales, we find that our approach corfers a performance gain in all LAMBADA and HellaSwag evaluations in both the parameter-matched baselines as well as the computation-matched baselines.
+However, we note that for BLiMP (syntax understanding) our model only outperforms the parameter-matched, but not computation-matched baselines---indicating that dynamic parallel computation may not be as helpful for syntax matches.